al-gladkow/Financial-Planning/README.md

 1. Given an initial investment of `$20,000`, calculate the expected portfolio return in dollars at the `95%` lower and upper confidence intervals.

 2. Calculate the expected portfolio return at the `95%` lower and upper confidence intervals based on a `50%` increase in the initial investment.

-### Optional Challenge - Early Retirement

-The CTO of the Credit Union was really impressed with your work on this planner, but commented that `30` years seems like such a long time to wait to retire!
-The CTO starts wondering if the retirement plan could be adjusted to account for an earlier than normal retirement.

-Try adjusting the portfolio to either include more risk (a higher stock than bond ratio) or to have a larger initial investment and rerun the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!

----

-### Hints and Considerations

-* To allow for quicker work during the Monte Carlo simulation, start out by running `100` simulations for one year of returns, and when you have the code worked out, run the full `500` simulations for `30` years.

-* Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys in your GitHub repository.

-* A `.gitignore` file contains file names and extensions of files that you don't want pushed to your repository.
-For more information on how a `gitignore` works, you can read the documentation [here](https://docs.github.com/en/github/using-git/ignoring-files).

-### Submission

-1. Use the starter Jupyter Notebook for your Personal Finance Planner.

-2. Submit your notebook to a new GitHub repository and create a `README.md` file.

-3. Submit the link to your GitHub project to Bootcampspot for grading.

----

-### Requirements

-#### Personal Finance Planner  (35 points)

-##### To receive all points, your code must:

-* Collect crypto prices using the requests Library.
-(10 points)
-* Collect investments data using Alpaca: SPY (stocks) and AGG (bonds).
-(10 points)
-* Perform a savings health analysis.
-(15 points)

-#### Retirement Planning (35 points)

-##### To receive all points, your code must:

-* Complete a Monte Carlo Simulation with 500 runs.
-(15 points)
-* Plot the Monte Carlo simulation results.
-(5 points)
-* Plot the probability distribution and confidence intervals.
-(5 points)
-* Complete the retirement analysis.
-(10 points)

-#### Optional Bonus (10 points)

-##### To receive all bonus points, your code must:

-* Optional: Adjust the portfolio to reflect an early retirement and rerun the analysis to show either a higher stock than bond ratio, or to have a higher initial investment.
-(10 points)

-#### Coding Conventions and Formatting (10 points)

-##### To receive all points, your code must:

-* Place imports at the beginning of the file, just after any module comments and docstrings and before module globals and constants.
-(3 points)
-* Name functions and variables with lowercase characters and with words separated by underscores.
-(2 points)
-* Follow Don't Repeat Yourself (DRY) principles by creating maintainable and reusable code.
-(3 points)
-* Use concise logic and creative engineering where possible.
-(2 points)

-#### Deployment and Submission (10 points)

-##### To receive all points, you must:

-* Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
-(5 points)
-* Include appropriate commit messages in your files.
-(5 points)

-#### Code Comments (10 points)

-##### To receive all points, your code must:

-* Be well commented with concise, relevant notes that other developers can understand.
-(10 points)

----

-© 2022 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.